 There is no shortage of STEM opportunity for our children and those who follow—not only in the sheer number of available, pure STEM jobs, but also in the many other things in which STEM plays at least a small part.

 I mean, AI and Machine Learning?
-Sure, I knew they were relevant topics given our summer course lineup, but I can’t say I would have had the same knowledge on just how in-demand those skills were if I wasn’t a part of the iD Tech family.
+Sure, I knew they were relevant topics given our virtual summer camps and coding classes for kids, but I can’t say I would have had the same knowledge on just how in-demand those skills were if I wasn’t a part of the iD Tech family.